zmarffy/gicd/README.md

 # `gicd`

-`gicd` contains a Python class that provides a decorator that will automatcially create an issue on GitHub if a decorated function throws an exception.
+`gicd` contains a Python function that provides a decorator that will automatcially create an issue on GitHub if a decorated function throws an exception.
 That's it!

 ## Requirements